Sergey-Misiuk/Django-projects/bookshelf/README.txt

-This is the second bookshelf project.
+This is the bookshelf project.
 It is a test and is not subject to release.